 The highs and lows of blood sugar: lifestyle stuff to consider

 Sleep and stress

-Essentially, if you get a decent amount of good quality sleep, generally the better your food and drink choices are the following day.
-Think about it – if you are tired you’ll like reach for stimulants and quick-energy-hit snacks and drinks.
+Essentially, if you get a decent amount of good quality sleep, your food and drink choices are better the following day.
+Think about it – if you are tired, you’ll likely reach for stimulants and quick-energy-hit snacks and drinks.
 But this will lead you down the road of blood sugar highs and lows, a rollercoaster that makes life hard for the brain and body to operate optimally.

-Additionally, when tired one needs to get wired in order to get through the day.
+Additionally, one needs to get wired to get through the day when tired.
 The body will produce stress hormones to keep you going (and bring you back from those blood sugar lows), resulting in poorer cognition and impairing chances for good quality sleep the following evening.
 Therein begins a vicious cycle.

-Try: Getting to bed at a reasonable time on a regular basis, avoiding stimulants like sugar and caffeine from earlier in the day, and limiting exposure to stress and bright lights early in the evening, can all help improve quality of sleep.
+Try: Getting to bed at a reasonable time on a regular basis, avoiding stimulants like sugar and caffeine from earlier in the day, and limiting exposure to stress and bright lights early in the evening, can all help improve sleep quality.
 To help manage stress, simple meditation or deep breathing exercises are really beneficial throughout the day or before bed, and exercise can help to blow off some steam.

 Exercise can help increase insulin sensitivity.
-But exercising hard can put a lot of demand on the body so fuel up and refuel wisely.
-If you’ve concerns about managing your blood glucose levels when exercising, chat with your healthcare practitioner to work out what types and amount of exercise suits you.
+But exercising hard can put a lot of demand on the body, so fuel up and refuel wisely.
+If you’re concerned about managing your blood glucose levels when exercising, chat with your healthcare practitioner to determine what exercise suits you.

 Try: Enjoy some physical activity every day, such as walking, swimming, bike riding, resistance training or yoga.

 Finally, the above is aimed at the general population, not those with specific health conditions.
 If you’ve concerns about how your body handles glucose, chat with your healthcare practitioner.